 Secretariat Project Manager, Transformational Investment Capacity (TIC), MSF

-Rekha has worked with Canadian and international NGOs (HQ and field) over the past 15 years with a focus on strategic communications, marketing and project management.
-Prior to joining MSF in March 2018, Rekha served as the Director of Strategic Initiatives with Dignitas International and oversaw initiatives related to external relations, advocacy and human capital.
+Rekha is passionate about global health.
+For nearly 15 years, Rekha has worked with international NGOs (HQ and field) with a focus on strategic communications, marketing and project management.
+Prior to joining MSF in March 2018, Rekha served in various capacities with Dignitas International, most recently as the Director of Strategic Initiatives.
 Rekha previously worked on the ORBIS Flying Eye Hospital managing program logistics in sub-Saharan Africa and Southeast Asia.
 Rekha holds an MBA from the Schulich School of Business and a Bachelor of Applied Science in Chemical Engineering from the University of Toronto.

 Secretariat Coordinator, Transformational Investment Capacity (TIC), MSF